google/osv.dev/gcp/appengine/blog/content/posts/using-the-determineversion-api.md

 Additionally, we can be fairly confident that the vulnerability that we found in our sample API call ([OSV-2021-777](https://osv.dev/vulnerability/OSV-2021-777)) is in our local copy of libxml2.
 This is because there is overlap between the other likely versions of libxml2 and the versions vulnerable to OSV-2021-777.

-By running one Go module and making one additional API call, we now are fairly confident that my local version of libxml2 has known vulnerability OSV-2021-777.
+By running our tool and making one additional API call, we now are fairly confident that my local version of libxml2 has known vulnerability OSV-2021-777.

 ## Try for yourself